London Victory Celebrations of 1946: Victory parade

+The King and Queen take the salute of WRNS and National Fire Service marchers.

 Representatives of the Greek armed forces, including two Evzones in their traditional fustanella.

 Four DUKW amphibious vehicles taking part in the Victory Parade in London on 8 June 1946.

 Regiments of the Indian Army march in the Victory Parade.

+The event started at 10:10 am, when King George VI, Queen Elizabeth, Princess Elizabeth and Princess Margaret left Buckingham Palace in a state landau; escorted by the Household Cavalry, they took a circuitous route to the saluting dias in The Mall, via Marble Arch, Oxford Street and Charing Cross Road.
+The royal party was joined in The Mall by Queen Mary, Clement Attlee, Sir Winston Churchill and the prime ministers of the Dominions.

 The first part of the parade was the Chiefs of Staff's procession, featuring the British Chiefs of Staff together with the Supreme Allied Commanders.
-This was followed by a mechanised column which went from Regent's Park to Tower Hill to The Mall (where the saluting base was) and then back to Regent's Park.
+This was followed by a mechanised column which went from Regent's Park to Tower Hill to The Mall, and then back to Regent's Park.
 It was more than four miles long and contained more than 500 vehicles from the Royal Navy, the Royal Air Force, British civilian services and the British Army (in that order).
+The column had earlier made a 17-mile (27-kilometre) tour of east and south London.

 Next came a marching column, which went from Marble Arch to The Mall to Hyde Park Corner.
 This was headed by the flags of the Allied nations which took part in the parade, each with an honour guard.
 Next came units of the navies, air forces, civilian services and units of the British Empire, and the armed forces of the Dominions.
 They were followed by units from the Royal Navy, followed by British civilian services, the British Army, representatives of certain Allied air forces and the Royal Air Force.
 This was followed by a fly-past of 300 aircraft, led by Douglas Bader.

 In the aftermath, 4,127 persons needed medical attention and 65 were taken to hospital.

 Most of the allies were represented at the parade, including representatives from the US, France, Belgium, Brazil, Czechoslovakia, Denmark, Egypt, Ethiopia, Greece, Iran, Iraq, Luxembourg, Mexico, Nepal, Netherlands, Norway and Transjordan.
 The only allied countries not represented at the parade were the USSR, Yugoslavia, and Poland.

+The total number of service personnel and civilians in the parade was twenty-two thousand.
+The population of London was reported to have swelled from seven to twelve million for the event.